Tierpark Berlin

 How long should I spend visiting?

-Visitors typically spend around three to five hours at Tierpark Berlin to fully explore the exhibits and grounds.
+It is recommended to spend at least three to four hours at Tierpark Berlin to fully experience the exhibits and educational offerings.

 Is photography allowed?